10 ways to make a rental home more secure

 We know how tough it can be to find a good rental property these days, but at least some basic research on the area is helpful.

 Zoopla has some useful customer ratings under the ‘local info’ tab, or the Police UK website has lots of local crime stats for your area

 This is still an emerging area, but most of the new tech in home security is portable, so you don’t need to own your home to buy it.
 It can be pricey, so you probably need to be a tech nut to go for it, but there are plenty of options.

 For example, smart doorbells like Ring.
 You can even get smart smoke alarms, and leak detectors.

 7. Get renters contents insurance

-Even as a tenant, you can get home contents insurance, which covers your possessions, like clothes, jewellery, electronics and any furniture you have, against theft, fire, flood and accidental damage, usually for less than £20 a month.
+Even as a tenant, you can get home contents insurance, which covers your possessions, like clothes, jewellery, electronics and any furniture you have, against theft, fire and flood usually for less than £20 a month.

 (This is what Urban Jungle specialise in; to learn more, click here)

 It doesn’t make your property safer, but it does give you more peace of mind.

 Burglars can be pretty hot on noticing when you go away.